-- A large two storey house is located on a battle-axe lot of 908m. - The existing development is 0.54 plot ration (exceeds the LPS 4 maximum by 0.04). - The proposed built extension will increase the plot ratio of the development to 0.58 (granting policy exclusions), further exceeding LPS 4 provisions.
+- A large two storey house is located on a battle-axe lot of 908m2. - The existing development is 0.54 plot ratio (exceeds the LPS 4 maximum by 0.04). - The proposed built extension will increase the plot ratio of the development to 0.58 (granting exclusions as per policy).
 LPS 4 provides that Council may consider applications to vary Scheme requirements at its discretion.